totaking/Docs/en-us/basics/[English]-Getting-Started.md

 ## Installing PlatON

-PlatON supports various Linux flavors as well as Windows and Docker.
-For each platform installation instructions, please refer to [Installation Instructions](en-us/basics/[English]-Installation-Instructions).
+PlatON supports Linux, Windows and Docker operating environments.
+Please refer to the [Installation Instructions](en-us/basics/[English]-Installation-Instructions) for each environment.

 We assumes that the working directory is `~/platon-node` on Ubuntu and is `D:\platon-node` on Windows.
 Note that the following operations are performed in the working directory.